-Did you think you can only use the best protein powder to build build muscle?
-You're wrong.
-Upping your protein intake can also be beneficial for recovery and weight loss too.
-All manners of sportspeople, including bodybuilders, runners and cyclists, can benefit from taking the right protein supplement.
-We listed the best whey and vegan protein powders below.
+Did you think the best protein powder is only good for building muscle?
+You're very, very wrong.
+As well as boosting muscle mass, increasing your daily protein intake can also be beneficial for recovery from training and weight loss too.
+All manners of sportspeople, including bodybuilders, runners, cyclists and more can benefit from taking the right protein supplement.
+The below list contains what we think are the best whey and vegan protein powders options to buy right now.

 Taking protein powder supplements is almost as essential for workouts as wearing the best workout shoes.
 In this guide, we rounder up the best vegan and whey protein powder options available on the market today.

 Most people associate protein powder with bodybuilding but protein supplements, such as the best weight/mass gainers and the best protein bars, can be used for more than just building bulky muscles.
 Protein helps muscle recovery in general, not just when you pump iron in the gym, so runners, cyclists and other endurance athletes can also benefit from taking protein after their training sessions.
 Make sure you have a portion ready in your favourite gym bag.

 Protein can also help you lose weight fast.
 Losing weight can go hand in hand with getting fit, and if you want to get fit, you should definitely check out our guide now.
 Nowadays, you can find many different protein powder varieties, let it be whey protein, casein protein or vegan protein, derived from a range of sources, like cow milk, pea, egg, hemp and more.